pivotal-cf/docs-pks/nsxt-generate-pi-cert.hbs.md

 ###<a id='certificates-nsx-pid-about'></a> About the NSX Manager Super User Principal Identity

-The TKGI API accesses the NSX Manager through an Enterprise Administrator account.
+The {{ vars.product_short }} API accesses the NSX Manager through an Enterprise Administrator account.
-This superuser account lets TKGI use NSX to create, delete, and modify networking resources for Kubernetes cluster nodes.
+This superuser account lets {{ vars.product_short }} use NSX to create, delete, and modify networking resources for Kubernetes cluster nodes.

 When you configure {{  vars.product }} with NSX as the container networking interface, you must provide the certificate and private key for the NSX Manager Enterprise Administrator account in the **Networking** pane of the {{  vars.product }} tile.